Applying to College

 - All Seniors should complete application for free 2 years at North, Central or South Seattle Colleges.

 The Seattle Promise program provides financial support and ongoing college and career guidance for students to attend one of three Seattle Colleges.

 All graduating seniors are encouraged to apply.
-Deadline is February 1, 2022.
+Deadline extended to March 1, 2022.

 Ballard HS Outreach Specialist | Seattle Promise Scholarship